yaali-annar/yaali-annar-com/src/articles/ruuk/morphosyntax.md

 In intransitive roots, it denotes the patient of the causative form of the root.

-- puiluv > someone who is turned into a dog.
+- puiluv &gt; someone who is turned into a dog.

 # Modality